nedaresa/DocBot/README.md

 May 9th, 2025

 Neda Jabbari

 DocBot

-Enter image of your document (passport, EAD, or driver's license), and DocBot identifies your document type and extracts key information (works with image files, tested with jpg and png)
+Gets image of your document (passport, EAD, or driver's license), identifies the document type and extracts key information using GPT-4.1 API.
+Works with image files, tested with jpg and png.

-Example usage: $ python DocBot.py './data/2017.jpg'
+Example usage: $ python DocBot.py './data/2.jpg'

 env: